alekya-reddy/cypress_automation/readme.txt

 You can set whatever browser you want using --browser You can run whichever file you want using --spec

-To turn off video recording, you can pass in argument --config video=false
+To turn off video recording, you can pass in argument --config video=false You can also set this in cypress.json (which I have already)

 eg) npx cypress run --env TEST_ENV=pathfactory-qa --config video=false  --browser chrome --spec cypress/integration/visit_other_domain_test.js

+Note: You cannot set --browser in the cypress.json file.
+You have to do it in the command line.